Nasmy/Node-express-ts-boilerplate/README.md

   <img src="https://github.com/Nasmy/node-express-ts-boilerplate/blob/main/data/CodeSpider-300x300.jpeg?raw=true" width="200" alt="accessibility text">
 </p>

-# Hey everyone!
+Hey everyone!
 This repository is a 3 in 1 boilerplate that gives you some basic examples of creating a RESTful API in NodeJS, Express, Typescript and an optional database interaction with either MySQL or Mongo.

 # Installation
 Install the dependencies and start the server.
 When you clonse the respository, cd into it and cd into one of the directories to start.
-Whichever one you pick is where you will run the following commands below. <project_directory> is the directory you've chosen.
+Whichever one you pick is where you will run the following commands below.
 `

 ````